 - A. INITIAL INSPECTION All units must meet HQS requirements prior to FWHS entering into a housing assistance payments contract on behalf of an eligible family.
 Effective date of initial contract, lease, and lease addendum may not be prior to date unit passed HQS inspection.
-(See 7.3B). - B. ANNUAL REINSPECTIONS Unit must pass HQS inspection prior to anniversary date of Contract. - C. LIFE THREATENING DEFECTS Owner is given twenty-four (24) hour notice to bring unit into compliance.
-Emergency repairs include those items that would affect the health and safety of the family.
+(See 7.3B). - B. ANNUAL REINSPECTIONS Unit must pass HQS inspection prior to anniversary date of Contract. - C. LIFE THREATENING CONDITIONS Owner is given twenty-four (24) hour notice to bring unit into compliance.